Discovering Benedictine Values

 Tod trained as a spiritual director through the Franciscan Spirituality Center in La Crosse, Wisconsin.
 Tod earned his B.A. in history from Willamette University in Salem, Oregon and an M.A. in Theology from Bethel University in St. Paul, Minnesota.
 He also did extensive graduate study in Hebrew and Semitic Studies at the University of Wisconsin […]

-Learn more about Tod Twist
+Learn more about Tod Twist, OblSB

 Travis Salisbury, OblSB